cara-tm/pat_body_tweets/README.md

 ## Attributes

 > *id* string (optional): the selector id of your HTML content where to limit the live Twitter selection.
-Default: empty (none)
+Default: "wrapper".
 >
 > *account* string (required): your Twitter account (i.e. @txpfr).
 Default: empty (none).
 >